vesoft-inc/nebula/docs/manual_doc/Statement_Syntax/Data_Administration_Statements/Account_Management_Statements/Drop_User_Syntax.md

 >DROP USER [IF EXISTS] user_name

-Only God and Admin user have the DROP privilege for the sentence.
-DROP USER does not automatically close any already opened user session.
+Only `God` and `Admin` user have the DROP privilege for the sentence.

+`DROP USER` does not automatically close any already opened client session.